rtfenter/Systems-of-Trust-Series/README.md

 ---

+## Purpose of This Series

+Trust in distributed systems isn’t just about uptime or retries.
+It emerges from:

+- clear event contracts and shared language
+- safe handling of exceptions without losing integrity
+- traceable ownership and observability to prevent drift
+- routing and boundaries that behave the way teams think they do

+This series aims to make that trust **legible** and **actionable** through essays, diagrams, and small, high-signal prototypes.

+---

 ## Why This Matters for Product Strategy

 Trust is a product problem long before it becomes an engineering problem.